 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good animal breeder?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 Animal breeders also care for their animals and the baby animals until it is time to sell them.
 Breeders also ensure that their animals are purebred, and meet any breed standards or breeding club guidelines.
-Breeders must sometimes follow strict guidelines in order to reduce the chance for genetic disorders in offspring.
+Breeders must follow strict guidelines in order to reduce the chance for genetic disorders in offspring.

-The workplaces of breeders are just as varied as the breeders themselves.
-Where a breeder works depends greatly on the area of the country they live in and what type of animal they are choosing to breed.
+Many breeders own large areas of land that are conducive to raising animals.
+Most large-scale breeding operations have dedicated barns and living areas for their animals.
 For example, a person who breeds horses will need a large horse farm to run their operation.
-However, a person who breeds pet snakes may be able to run their business completely out of a city apartment.
+Some small-scale breeders choose to mate and raise the animals inside their own home.
+For example, a person who breeds pet snakes may be able to run their business completely out of a city apartment.